 The FAFSA includes instructions for using the IRS Data Retrieval Tool, which can automatically pull in tax information as soon as the returns are filed.

 Don't rush through the application.
 Avoid common mistakes, like botching your driver's license number or your mother's or father's Social Security number.

-Don't leave any fields on the FAFSA blank, because that can lead to your application being rejected.
+Don't leave any fields on the form blank, because that can lead to your application being rejected.
 If you're tempted to leave a line empty, enter either a zero or "Not applicable" instead.

 If your parents are helping you fill out the application, don't let them get confused wherever it says "you" or "your."
 Those are referring to YOU, the student — not to them.
 You're the one applying.

-And this sounds hella obvious, but don't forget to sign the FAFSA before you submit it.
+And this may sound obvious, but don't forget to sign the FAFSA before you submit it.
 If you're filing the form online, you can "sign" using your Federal Student Aid (FSA) ID.
-You'll probably create one to start the application process.
+You'll probably have to create one to start the application process.